Gravity Forms Bookings

 Resource Field Settings

 Service Field: Map to a Service field.
-This will determine which resources can be chosen for this field.
+This will determine which resources are available to this field based on the service.

 Resource Type: Choose which resource types can be booked from this field.
 You can choose All Types, which will include all resources associated to the service from the Service field, or a specific resource type.

-Allocation Mode: Select the criteria for determining which resource is going to be assigned for a particular booking:
+Allocation Mode: Select the criteria for determining which resource is going to be assigned to a particular booking:

-• Fixed Resource: Allows you to set a specific resource to always be used for that Service field.
-When selected, a “Resource” drop down appears below.
+- Fixed Resource: Allows you to set a specific resource to always be used for that Service field.
+When selected, a “Resource” drop down appears under it.

-• Automatic Assignment: Automatically assigns a resource based on the chosen strategy.
-When selected, a “Strategy” drop down appears below where you can choose which of the three strategies you wish to use.
+- Automatic Assignment: Automatically assigns a resource based on a chosen strategy.
+When selected, a “Strategy” drop down appears under it where you can choose which of the three strategies you wish to use.

-If you use automatic assignment, we recommend setting the field to Hidden.
+If you use automatic assignment, we recommend hiding the field.

 The Booking Time field allows users to select: